 Record labels and music publishers should focus on following the best data standards and practices for creating and managing music data.
 To do so, you need the right tools, and the right practices, such as the ones described by the Music Business Association’s music metadata style guide.

 Regarding tools, Reprtoir is actually the software we, as music professionals, used internally.
 We decided to build a larger version, with several features to serve the music industry players.
-Its primary use would be Audio Manager, a CMS specifically designed for audio files and music data.
-And to help our users make the best out of our software, we integrated Metadata Collector, able to scrape data from Spotify to enrich your own catalog with the latest and verified metadata.
+Its primary use would be our Catalog Management solution, a CMS specifically designed for audio files and music data, able to scrape data from Spotify to enrich your own catalog with the latest and verified metadata.

 Willing to know more?
 We can show you around the full workspace!